flavienbwk/12-bytes-compression/README.md

 ## Special thanks

-Special thanks to [SCcagg5](https://github.com/SCcagg5) for its work on the theorical algorithm.
+Special thanks to [Eliot Courtel (SCcagg5)](https://github.com/SCcagg5) for its work on the theorical algorithm.